hydroper/ts4air/docs/typescript-internals.md

 ## Method Overriding

 - [ ] Unallow overriding from ActionScript final methods.
 For this, track a list of ActionScript final methods.
-- [ ] Overriding method from a `declare class` may require mapping `number` type to `uint` or `int` depending on which ActionScript method it is (and outputting any default parameter values converting from `number` to `uint` or `int` before writting to ABC).
-We can do that by simply checking for specific TypeScript methods, but currently I don't know of any cases for now.
-  - [ ] Remember that an overrider may override another overrider, so do that transformation recursively.
 - [ ] Overriding method from a `declare class` which has optional parameters requires restricted optional parameter values (e.g. must be constant and fit into the parameter type).
 A `declare class` comes from ActionScript.
 Otherwise, the method can use any kind of optional parameter initialiser, as it should be able to translate to something like `*`.

 ## Final Classes